coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/issuing-new-opcert.md

 When you run the `cardano-cli query kes-period-info` command on your block producer node, if the value of the `qKesOnDiskOperationalCertificateNumber` key equals the value of the `qKesNodeStateOperationalCertificateNumber` key, then your stake pool minted at least one block using the current operational certificate and you do **not** need to set the counter value manually.

-If the value of the `qKesOnDiskOperationalCertificateNumber` key is greater than the value of the `qKesNodeStateOperationalCertificateNumber` key, then you need to set the counter value using the following procedure.
+If the value of the `qKesOnDiskOperationalCertificateNumber` key is greater than the value of the `qKesNodeStateOperationalCertificateNumber` key, then prior to issuing a new operational certificate you need to set the counter value using the following procedure.

 **To set the counter value for issuing a new operational certificate:**